 This French landmark is a tiny island located in a small bay off the northwestern coast of France.
 The island which is only cut off during high tide, is accessible by foot via a bridge since 2014.
 On top of the rocky island stands an impressive abbey which was built and expanded over several centuries after Benedictine monks settled there already in 966 AD.
 Today only about 40 people live in the small village around the parish church and the abbey.

 The lavender fields in southern France are popular with many visitors when the bright purple fragrant lavender blossoms from late June to early August.
 The smell is truly amazing!
 When in the region, make sure to visit the Lavender Museum on a typical lavender farm and learn how lavender is harvested or which products can be made from the beautiful flowers.
 Have you ever eaten lavender cheese or lavender infused vanilla cream?
+So yummy!

 There are more than 300 châteaux (castles) in the Loire Valley.
 42 of them are listed as UNESCO world heritage sites.
 The first castles were built as fortifications in the 10th century and over the many centuries more splendid and highly decorated castles were built alongside the river to serve as homes for the French kings.
 The Loire river is the longest river in France with over 1,000km/624miles in length.